by Michael Holland

 Leaders don’t come to work thinking “yes, today I’m going to let my leadership and authority slip just a bit and continue this slow fade of my impact.”
 They come to work each day fighting the battles of politics, striving to meet the goals rolled down from “the boss”, exerting just enough energy towards employees to keep them feeling that they are engaged, and creating an appearance of productivity by attending 8 meetings and driving through 120 emails.

-Strong, capable, non-fading leaders have the courage to lead forward.
 This courage comes from their capability to strive for the prime directive they’ve set forth as the goal for themselves, their team, and their company (which may or may not align with that of the boss); to ignore all the work that they could accomplish, focusing narrowly on those two or three talents which they alone bring to the table for their team or company.
 A leader who can balance his talents with those of his team will create an enabling environment for success.
-And low and behold, he will not be entrenched “in” the battles but will instead lead his team through them… and keep himself growing as well.
+And lo and behold, he will not be entrenched “in” the battles but will instead lead his team through them… and keep himself growing as well.

 Leaders don’t crumble in a day, but each day can be the start of their crumbling.
 You need to embrace the struggle and to decide today what two or three things only you can do for your team or company.
 Then focus intently on those gifts.